samueloladosu37/Optical-Fiber-Splicing-with-Ericsson-FSU-975/README.md

 ### 🔹 Tape Weld
 ![Tape Weld](https://github.com/samueloladosu37/Optical-Fiber-Splicing-with-Ericsson-FSU-975/blob/main/Tape%20Weld.png)

-### 🔹 Lens Weld
+### 🔹 Lens Weld : Fiber inserted from one end of the V-groove
 ![Lens Weld](https://github.com/samueloladosu37/Optical-Fiber-Splicing-with-Ericsson-FSU-975/blob/main/Lens.png)
-Fiber inserted from one end of the V-groove

 ---

 ## ✅ Conclusion

-This experiment successfully demonstrated the process of **fusion splicing**, where two optical fibers are **welded together under controlled heat** using the Ericsson FSU-975 splicer.
-The quality of the splice is highly dependent on **proper fiber preparation** — including stripping, cleaning, and precise cleaving — followed by accurate alignment and welding.
+This experiment successfully demonstrated the process of fusion splicing, where two optical fibers are welded together under controlled heat using the Ericsson FSU-975 splicer.
+The quality of the splice is highly dependent on proper fiber preparation — including stripping, cleaning, and precise cleaving — followed by accurate alignment and welding.

 ### Key Results:
 - Achieved an **attenuation (splice loss) of less than 0.02 dB**